hkalina/hkalina.github.io/_posts/2017-03-09-arquillian-debug.md

 ---

 When the worst comes in WildFly development, it is time to debug Arquillian test.
-In this article I want to compile instructios how to do it.
+In this article I want to compile instructions how to do it.

 The worst thing on it is, you have to debug two JVMs in two debuggers in one time: